sasagawa888/eisl/documents/GRAPHICS.md

 This is a simple graphics system utilizing `/dev/fb0`.
 It is implemented as a built-in function.
 Below are the available functions and their specifications.

+To use this feature, you need to switch to a physical terminal.
+You can switch by pressing CTRL+ALT+F3.
+To return to your original session, press CTRL+ALT+F7.

 ---

 ## Functions